projectNEWM/newm-web/apps/artist-portal/src/docs/projectStructure.md

 ### Exports

 All exports should exported from the index.ts file at the top level of each directory.
-Two exceptions are the "modules" and "pages" directories.
-The "modules" directory should have exports exported from the top level of each module directory (e.g. `modules/session`), and the "pages" directory should have a single export at the top level of each page directory (e.g. `pages/home`).
+Two exceptions are the "@newm.io/studio/modules" and "@newm.io/studio/pages" directories.
+The "@newm.io/studio/modules" directory should have exports exported from the top level of each module directory (e.g. `modules/session`), and the "@newm.io/studio/pages" directory should have a single export at the top level of each page directory (e.g. `pages/home`).

 ### Tests

-Test files should be placed in a "test" directory at the top level of each directory, except for the "modules" and "pages" directories, where they should be placed at the top level of each module or page directory.
+Test files should be placed in a "test" directory at the top level of each directory, except for the "@newm.io/studio/modules" and "@newm.io/studio/pages" directories, where they should be placed at the top level of each module or page directory.

 ### Stories

-Story files should be placed in a "story" directory at the top level of the "elements" and "components" directories.
+Story files should be placed in a "story" directory at the top level of the "@newm.io/studio/elements" and "@newm.io/studio/components" directories.